SAP-docs/preview.developer.concur.com/src/api-reference/user-provisioning/integration/guide.md

     2. no-op - no action necessary.
 The system responds with no-op to verify the listenting service recieved the request with no work required.
     3. processing - no action necessary.
 The system is processing the provisioning request.
     4. error - action necessary.
 Review the error message and take appropriate steps to resolve.
 If there are questions, please reach out to your Concur support representitive for assistance.

-### Clients & Partners migrating from from Flat File import or Users V1 API
-1. List the attributes your application currently supports within the flat file import or users V1 API.
-2. Map the attributes required to create a users profile that meet the products used.
-    * It can be helpful to break down your requirements into the attributes needed for the minimum requirements to create an:
-      1. Identity  (name, username, email, company ID number, employee number and active flag) - Identity is required for any user of Concur
-      2. Spend (cashAdvanceAccountCode, country, locale, reimbursementCurrency, etc..)
-      3. Travel (ruleClass, travelCrsName, etc..)
-3. Using mapping fields below, map your attributes to Concur SCIM attributes within one of the Core, Enterprise, Spend and Travel extensions.
-4. Add additional profile information in the appropriate extension for your user.

 ### <a name="import_formats"></a> Import File Formats
 File Type|File Name|Mapping